|

 better quality than that of other parts of the world".

-Eclectic tradition may account for the focus on Calamus as
+Eclectic tradition may account for the focus on calamus as

 a predominantly digestive remedy, and explain why they